Developer notes

-• You should use a native component rather than custom, because it will announce the correct built-in screen reader output for free
+• You should use a native component rather than custom component, because it will have the correct name, role, and values associated with it for accessibility.

 Name